ASIL Internships

 Programs Intern (undergraduates):

 Responsibilities: The selected candidate will support the Society's programs, education, and research activities at ASIL headquarters in Washington, DC.
 Duties may include day-of event support, assisting in publicizing events, preparing continuing legal education (CLE) documents for state approval, compiling diversity information from ASIL events, attending policy and informational meetings around DC, and providing a de-brief on these meetings.
-Specific duties will be assigned on request by the Deputy Executive Director or the communications coordinator.
+Specific duties will be assigned on request by the Senior Programs Manager.

 Qualifications: Candidates should be undergraduate students who possess an interest in international affairs and public relations, ideally with an interest in the legal field; excellent written and verbal skills; a keen eye for detail, flexibility, and an eagerness to learn.
 Basic computer skills are required and familiarity with Google Apps is preferred.